 About Cystic Fibrosis

 Cystic fibrosis (CF) is a chronic, inherited disease that affects many systems in the body.
 It causes thick, sticky mucus to build up in the lungs and other organs.
-The sticky mucus obstructs airways, which results in troubled breathing.
-It also tends to cause repeated lung infections and eventually lung damage.
+The sticky mucus obstructs airways, which can result in troubled breathing.
+It also tends to cause repeated lung infections that may eventually damage the lung.
 CF can also interfere with the body’s ability to absorb nutrients from foods and can cause reproductive problems in men and women.

 While there’s no cure for cystic fibrosis, there have been significant advances in treatment in recent decades.
 We use these advances to create individualized treatment programs, which have proven successful in helping people with cystic fibrosis live longer, fuller, and more active lives than ever before.

 Learn about the care offered here so you can prepare for your appointments.